EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 This ID identifies a chain of UTXO spends and the `Immutable Features` form part of the [chain constraint](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#chain-constraint-in-utxo) for this type of output.
 When an output with chain constraint is consumed, that transaction has to create a single subsequent output that carries the state forward.
 The chain constraint sets the conditions for how a transaction can transition the chain state.
-For this type of output, the subsequent state of the chain has to be an `NFT Output` with the same `Immutable Features` and `NFT ID`.
+For this type of output, the subsequent state of the chain has to be an `NFT Output` with the same `Immutable Features` and `NFT ID` implicit values.

 The different `Immutable Features` that a `NFT Output` can hold are
 - [ ] Issuer Feature